PowerLedger/powr/docs/src/running-validator/validator-reqs.md

 ## Hardware Recommendations

-The hardware recommendations below are provided as a guide.
-Operators are encouraged to do their own performance testing.

 - CPU
   - 12 cores / 24 threads, or more
-  - 2.8GHz base clock speed, or faster
+  - 2.8GHz, or faster
-  - SHA extensions instruction support
-    - AMD Gen 3 or newer
-    - Intel Ice Lake or newer
   - AVX2 instruction support (to use official release binaries, self-compile otherwise)
-  - Support for AVX512f is helpful
+  - Support for AVX512f and/or SHA-NI instructions is helpful
+  - The AMD Zen3 series is popular with the validator community
 - RAM
-  - 256GB or more
+  - 128GB, or more
-  - Error Correction Code (ECC) memory is suggested
-  - Motherboard with 512GB capacity suggested
+  - Motherboard with 256GB capacity suggested
 - Disk
   - PCIe Gen3 x4 NVME SSD, or better
   - Accounts: 500GB, or larger.
 High TBW (Total Bytes Written)